Senator Wyden reflects on 9/11’s Orwellian legacy: unprecedented mass surveillance

 And it was happening in secret.

 James Clapper lied to me in an open public hearing in the Senate about government surveillance authority.
 I actually sent him the question in advance, because we had tried and tried to get it in an open public forum.
-So the government was increasingly brazen during those times: The previous Bush administration asking for new surveillance authority, Congress passing the PATRIOT Act.
+So the government was increasingly brazen during those times.

 And I opposed the PATRIOT Act when it came up for reauthorization because of all the things we’d learned—that the PATRIOT Act had been secretly interpreted to permit mass surveillance, and that there was a big gap between what the public thought the law said about domestic surveillance and what the government decided the law said.
 We debated how to handle it, particularly given the Senate rules that prohibit individual senators from publicly discussing classified information.
 But we worked for months and months to be able to ask James Clapper that question in an open session.